CasualChampionships/arcade/docs/minigames/events.md

     // ...
 }
 ```
+In this case, our listener will be invoked in all phases after (and including) the `Grace` phase and before the `DeathMatch` phase.

 Something to note about these last two is that they are permanent for the lifetime of
 the minigame.
 However, if we want to register a phased specific event that only